Harriet Maxwell Converse: Career

 Converse entered a larger public life after her second marriage.
 After she and her husband traveled, in the late 1860s they happened to meet Ely S. Parker in New York City.
 He was a Seneca who had become an engineer and served with General Ulysses S. Grant in the American Civil War.
 He was highly influential in the Seneca Nation and in New York politics.

 Harriet Converse became increasingly involved in learning about the Seneca, with Parker's help.
 She became inspired to defend the rights of the Iroquois by aiding them politically with her wealth and support, and helped to preserve their culture.

-In 1885 Converse was formally adopted by the Snipe Clan ia Seneca family.
+In 1885 Converse was formally adopted by the Seneca Snipe Clan.

 In 1883 she published her first volume of poems, Sheaves (New York City, 1883), which passed through several editions.
 She also wrote an ode The Ho-de-no-sau-nee: The Confederacy of the Iroquois (1884).

 Converse was a productive writer of non-fiction, contributing to several magazines and newspapers.
 Among her works are the historical volumes, The Religious Festivals of the Iroquois Indians and Mythology and Folk Lore of the North American Indians.
 These have been criticized as being sentimental accounts.

 In 1891 Converse was a member of a delegation to Albany, New York to oppose the Whipple Bill before the New York State Assembly; it was designed to force the distribution of communal land in allotments to individual heads of households, along the lines of the federal Dawes Act to extinguish Indian land claims.
 It was an action designed to assimilate the Iroquois to subsistence farming in the European-American model and force a break-up of their reservations in the state.
 She helped achieve its defeat in committee.
 Converse had been invited by the Iroquois to sit in their Six-Nation Council held in Albany.
 No white woman except Mary Jemison, who had been adopted and assimilated by the Seneca as a young woman after being taken captive in a raid, had ever been honored in this way.
 Most of the Iroquois had been forced from the area during and after the American Revolutionary War, as four of the Six Nations had allied with the British in the hopes of pushing out the Anglo-American settlers.